 11 locations across Dallas-Fort Worth

 Katy Trail Ice House

-The Katy Trail Ice House, located just across the street from Uptown’s Company Cafe, draws the sports-loving crowd to its barstools and beer garden.
+Located just across the street from Uptown’s Company Cafe (see above), this outdoor restaurant draws the sports-loving crowd to its barstools and beer garden.
 The massive outdoor area with picnic tables under shade trees, however, makes it a great destination for young and hungry families looking for a casual lunch out.
 Get free valet parking and then take a seat near the Astroturf patio to play a game of beanbag toss before ordering ballpark favorites with fries and juice from the kids’ menu.
 A separate restroom sits at the edge of the outdoor patio for easy access, and the indoor bathroom has a changing table.
 But there’s no need to venture to the heart of Dallas; check out Plano’s Katy Trail Outpost, which is off Park and Preston.

 After all that hearty food, what better way to satisfy your sweet tooth than with a healthy snack?
 Monster Yogurt boasts more than 80 nonfat frozen yogurt flavors including Greek yogurt and even more crumbly toppings, which extrapolates to a zillion combinations.
-There’s always something wacky and tasty to try, such as honey cinnamon lavender, and enjoy the complimentary coffee (at the Richardson and East Dallas locations) while the kids get some playtime inside the Monster Cove.
-You’ll find the indoor play place for ages 3 and up at the East Dallas location, and there’s an outdoor patio in Richardson.
-The Colony location is inside a food court, so grab a burger to complement something sweet.
+There’s always something wacky and tasty to try, such as honey cinnamon lavender, and enjoy the complimentary coffee while the kids get some playtime inside the Monster Cove indoor play place for ages 3 and up.
+The Richardson location has an outdoor patio as well.

 Nico’s Cocina Mexican Grill & Bar